Elder J. L. Shuler

 Tent efforts were held, the largest one being in a huge tent with a thick sawdust floor where Walgreens now stands, at the corner of McBrien and Ringgold Roads.
 The membership grew and the church prospered.
 Then a decision was made to consolidate the East Ridge congregation and the Chattanooga group.
 And so, it was under the guidance and leadership of Elder H/E/ Walker, the 9th pastor, tha the two churches became one.
 The school remained in East Ridge.

 By 1957 the membership had grown to nearly 400 and expansion became necessary again.
 The property at Dodds and Duncan Avenue was purchased from the Westminster Presbyterians.
-But fate played a role and after just a short stay in this church it was necessary to sell this sight due to High School expansion program for Hamilton County.
+But fate played a role and after just a short stay in this church it was necessary to sell this site due to High School expansion program for Hamilton County.
 In August of the same year the church services were begun in Fellowship Hall of the Asbury Methodist Church where the church met while planning a new church home.

 In 1959 land at 400 Tunnel Boulevard near the Shepherd Hills area was donated for a new church.
 In 1960 Elder Harold Metcalf, who was the pastor, launched another building project, and on May 13, 1961 the first service in the new sanctuary was held.
 The builder was George MacKenzie.
 Remarkably, in five years and fifteen days from the date of the opening service the church was debt free.